wrkzdev/explorer-faucet-php-ext/README.md

 ###### INSTALLATION
 1. MySQL table template is available within this repo.
 It shall be imported manually to MySQL database.
-2. Copy the three files to the appropriate of wrkzcoin-explorer
+2. Copy the three files to the appropriate directories of wrkzcoin-explorer
 3. Edit index.html and add new menu:

 `				<li><a class="hot_link" data-page="freewrkz.php" href="#getwrkz">